achirkin/qua-view/README.md

                        # must be in a range [0x00000001 ..
 0xFFFFFFFE] to work in qua-view properly.
       - groupID        # [Int] An identifier grouping multiple objects to move together
       - height         # [Number] height of a building to be extruded if it is given in 2D
+      - previewImgUrl  # [String] url to show an image above the info panel
       - viewColor      # [#RRGGBB] set the color of an object explicitly
       - static         # [Bool] cannot move object if true (default: false)
       - selectable     # [Bool] if we can click on object to select it